-As I mentioned at the start of this post, colorists grading on professional OLED monitors use bias lighting too.
-It's not about picture quality of the display but rather our ABILITY to see that picture quality.
-It's how (non-prescription) sunglasses can improve our vision when driving our car.
-Putting aside the fact that it has ergonomic benefits, it enhances our ability to see the picture.
-The color appears more vivid and the picture is often sharper.
-Why sharper?
-The photopupillary reflex narrows the pupils and just like when we stop down a camera, a greater depth of field falls into focus.
+The colorists grading on professional OLED monitors use bias lighting too.
+It's not about picture quality of the display but rather our ability to see that picture quality--it is how (non-prescription) sunglasses can improve our vision when driving a car because it enhances our ability to see the pictures, which appears more vivid and sharper due to increased depth of field from narrowed pupils.

 As you know by now, OLED isn't a very bright technology.
 So, how do bias lights make OLEDs appear brighter?
 Let's show an example.

 Which white square looks brighter?
 The one with a simulated dim surround on the left or the one on the right?